-- Tool Code Assign a unique reference code for the identification of the tool, in the form of TXY.Z, where XY is the unique code representing the model's and tool's category and Z is a unique number or string uniquely identifying the tool within this category - Tool Name or Title Specify the name or title of the tool, as most commonly used in the existing literature - Installability Specify the type of S/W and the H/W or S/W requirements for its successful installation - Applicability in Phases Specify: A, B, C or combinations - Main Capabilities of the Tool Specify keywords (free selection) with main capabilities or features of the tool - Main Restrictions of the Tool Comments on main limitations of the tool - List of Integrated Models Specify the model(s) that the tool implements and integrates - Additional Comments Include any additional comments, if necessary - Main Reference(s) Specify the main references (literature or other sources) that describe or review this tool Store these resources into the Knowledge Base, if possible in a dedicated folder, e.g. TXY.Z folder
+- Tool Metadata - Tool Code Assign a unique reference code for the identification of the tool, in the form of TXY.Z, where XY is the unique code representing the model's and tool's category and Z is a unique number or string uniquely identifying the tool within this category - Tool Name or Title Specify the name or title of the tool, as most commonly used in the existing literature - Installability Specify the type of S/W and the H/W or S/W requirements for its successful installation - Applicability in Phases Specify: A, B, C, or combinations.
+As a reminder: the three fire management phases are defined as follows (CORDIS 2023): A) Prevention and Preparedness; B) Detection and Response; and C) Restoration and Adaptation - Main Capabilities of the Tool Specify keywords (free selection) with main capabilities or features of the tool - Main Restrictions of the Tool Comments on main limitations of the tool - List of Integrated Models Specify the model(s) that the tool implements and integrates - Additional Comments Include any additional comments, if necessary - Main Reference(s) Specify the main references (literature or other sources) that describe or review this tool Store these resources into the Knowledge Base, if possible in a dedicated folder, e.g. TXY.Z folder - Tool Assessment - Functional Suitability and Completeness Degree to which the S/W product or tool provides functions that meet user needs (when used under specified conditions), as well as degree to which the set of functions covers all user objectives in specific operational scenarios.
+Include a single integer score from 0 to 10.
+Convention: